abl1v1on/django-APInime/README.md

 - Registration, authentication and authorization of users using JWT tokens.

+- Creating a user profile, updating profile data

 - CRUD oprations over anime for administrators.

-- List of anime with the ability to filter by some fields, the ability to get video files of series.
+- List of anime with the ability to filter or ordering by some fields, the ability to get video files of series.

 - Receive email notifications when new episodes are released if the user has liked the anime and agreed to receive the newsletter when registering.

+- Receive email notifications when creating a user

-- Commentary system.
+- Commentary and like system.

-- Filtering anime by title, genres, studio names (will be updated).

-- Sorting anime by title, date aired (will be updated).

-- Ability to give likes to your favorite anime.

 <br><br>